ifBars/Better-Gambling/README.md

 # Better-Gambling

-**Better-Gambling** is a collection of interactive gambling games implemented in C#.
-This repository offers a range of popular gambling games, allowing users to experience and learn from the simulation of these games in a virtual environment.
+**Better-Gambling** is a collection of interactive gambling games implemented into garry's mod using console binds.
+This repository offers a range of popular gambling games, allowing users to experience new forms of gambling in darkrp.
 This version, developed by `ifBars`, builds upon the original work by `mwhitenc4`, introducing several enhancements for improved performance, usability, and reliability.

 ## Games Included